|While shopping at the Carrefour market, I couldn’t resist stopping to admire these colorful Dragon Fruit.|

 “Sightings on the Beach in Bali”

 |In yesterday’s post, we shared a photo of two buffalos wandering by during dinner and here are four buffalos on a hike from the river.|

-Alas, “island time” prevails as the various officers mulled around behind the service desk until close to 1:30 pm although the posted sign clearly stated they’d be open for business at 1 pm.
+Alas, “island time” prevails as the various officers mulled around behind the service desk until they close to 1:30 pm, although the posted sign clearly stated they’d be open for business at 1:00 pm.
 Again, we waited patiently with nary a comment about the time.
 The next number up was 025.
 Our number was 027.
 Certainly, we wouldn’t have to wait too long.

 |A room was offered for rent at this property for IDR $150,000, US $10.97!|